caicloud/tensorflow-demo/distributed/README.md

 ```
 ./start_tf.sh 8 3 mnist_cnn.py
 ```
-The first parameter gives the number of workers (this can be different from the nubmer of workers specified when creating the cluster).
+The first parameter gives the number of workers.
+This can be equal or smaller than the nubmer of workers specified when creating the cluster).

-The second parameter gives the number of parameter servers, this must be the same as num_parameter_servers specified when creating the TensorFlow cluster.
+The second parameter gives the number of parameter servers.
+This must be the same as num_parameter_servers specified when creating the TensorFlow cluster.

 The third parameter gives the code to be run.